 4) Outstanding Existing Parks and Developing Greenways

-One of the things I love most about living in St. Louis is that you can be right in the middle of a large urban area and then drive 20 miles and be out in the country.
-However, even within St. Louis city and county there are so many great parks, trails, and greenways.
+One of the things I love most about living in St. Louis is that you can be right in the middle of a large urban area and then drive 20 miles and be out in the great outdoors.
+However, even within St. Louis city and county, there are many great parks, trails, and greenways.

-The Great Rivers Greenway is a particularly exciting initiative that is focused on connecting communities together to strengthen the social, economic, and environmental well-being of St. Louis.
+The Great Rivers Greenway is a particularly exciting initiative focused on connecting communities together to strengthen the social, economic, and environmental well-being of St. Louis.
 The St. Louis metro area has several bike and walking paths, but the problem is they are currently disconnected.
 Part of the Great Rivers Greenway effort will connect many of these disjointed paths.
-This is especially exciting to my family as they are building one of the connecting bike paths right by our house which will connect three current bike paths that are currently disjoined.

-This article provides an overview of many of the other great parks in the St. Louis area.
+This article provides an overview of many other great parks in the St. Louis area.

 5) Great Family-Friendly Sports Town

-If your family is not into sports, this one may not appeal to you.
-If you are into sports, this is a great city to be in despite only having two major sports teams.
+St. Louis is an amazing city if you are into sports despite only having two major sports teams.
 The St. Louis Cardinals baseball team is one of the most successful franchises in Major League Baseball.
-Cardinal baseball is firmly engrained in the culture of St. Louis.
-Opening day is basically a holiday in this city, and when the Cardinals are in the playoffs almost everyone gets involved whether they are baseball fans or not.
+Cardinal baseball is firmly ingrained in the culture of St. Louis.
+Opening day is a holiday in this city, and when the Cardinals are in the playoffs, almost everyone gets involved, whether they are baseball fans or not.
 Busch Stadium is a great place to watch a baseball game.

 St. Louis is also home to the St. Louis Blues of the National Hockey League (NHL).
 While hockey plays second fiddle for some, the city gets almost as excited for the Blues.
 The Blues have been part of the NHL for more than 50 years and have yet to win a championship (Stanley Cup).
-As of the publishing of this post, the Blues are in the third round of the playoffs playing against the San Jose Sharks.
-The city is so energized by the Blues current run and a Stanley Cup in St. Louis would be amazing.
+That all changed in 2019 when they won their first Stanley Cup!
+The Blues run energized the city, and the memories from their championship run will live on forever.

-If you’d like an outsiders view of St. Louis, check out this blog post from a Winnipeg Jets fan (the team the Blues played in round 1 of the playoffs).
-Not only is it a great review of his experience, it’s also an outstanding review of St. Louis in general.
+If you’d like an outsider’s view of St. Louis, check out this blog post from a Winnipeg Jets fan (the team the Blues played in round 1 of the 2019 playoffs).
+Not only is it a great review of his experience, but it’s also an outstanding review of St. Louis in general.
 I love how sports can bring families and even cities together.

 6) Excellent Public and Private Schools

 Let’s get this out of the way, the public school system within the St. Louis city limits is not the best.
-However, there are several great public schools within St. Louis County.
-St. Louis also has strong Catholic roots so many families who do not live within the best school districts will opt to send their kids to private school if they can afford it.
-Many of the private high schools in the area are either all-boy or all-girl schools, which I understand is different than many other cities.
+However, there are several excellent public schools within St. Louis County.
+St. Louis also has strong Catholic roots, so many families who do not live within the best school districts will send their kids to private school if they can afford it.
+In addition, many of the private high schools in the area are all-boy, or all-girl schools, which I understand is different than many other cities.

 St. Louis often shows up in rankings as having terrible schools.
-Similar to murder statistics, they are heavily skewed by the city and county divide.
+Like the violent crime statistics, they are heavily skewed by the city and county divide.
 These statistics often do not take into consideration private schools as well.
-If you look at the schools within St. Louis county (which would be part of the “city” in most other areas), many are top notch.
+Many are top-notch if you look at a high school within St. Louis county (which would be part of the “city” in most other areas).

 7) Lower than Average Childcare Expenses

-Childcare is expensive in the United States almost no matter where you live.
-We send our 4-year-old to a public school early childhood center and it still costs us about $600 per month.
-While I wasn’t able to find rankings by metro area, Missouri is in the bottom half of states for childcare costs.
+Childcare is expensive in the United States, almost no matter where you live.
+We sent our oldest to a public school early childhood center, which still costs us about $600 per month.
+While I couldn’t find rankings by metro area, Missouri is in the bottom half of states for childcare costs.

-This is another one of those complicated issues that I could write an entire blog post about.
-For now, we can probably all agree that childcare costs are growing to unsustainable levels in this country, and a city like St. Louis that remains on the lower end could be more attractive to young families.
+This is another complicated issue that I could write about in a separate blog post.
+But, for now, we can probably all agree that childcare costs are growing to unsustainable levels in this country, and a city like St. Louis that remains on the lower end could be more attractive to young families.

-8) The City Museum, Botanical Garden, Arch, and Aquarium
+8) The City Museum, Botanical Garden, Arch, 9 Mile Garden, and Aquarium

-I couldn’t really find another category to put these four attractions into, but they are too great not to mention.
+I couldn’t find another category to put these four attractions into, but they are too great not to mention.
 While they aren’t free attractions, they aren’t that expensive either.
-The St. Louis Aquarium will be opening in late 2019 and I’m sure will be relatively inexpensive as well.

 Expect the unexpected.
 City Museum is a hundred-year-old warehouse in downtown St. Louis in which artists have repurposed the pieces of old cities to build miles of tunnels, slides, climbers, bridges, and castles.
 There are secret passages and grand galleries.
 Playgrounds and ball pits.
 A circus and a train.
 A rooftop school bus and a Ferris wheel.

-The City Museum is the one really unique place that visitors always seem to mention.
+The City Museum is a unique place that visitors always seem to mention.
 Tickets are reasonable at about $15 for adults.
 This is a great place to take your family whether you live in St. Louis or are visiting.

-This could have been included in the free attractions section as well since admission is free on Wednesday and Saturday mornings.
+This could have been included in the free attractions section since admission is free on Wednesday and Saturday mornings.
 Even when not free, tickets are only $6 for adults.
-This is a great place to take an early morning walk and they have lots of activities for kids.
-Such a great place to have in St. Louis!
+The Botanical Gardens is a great place to take an early morning walk, and they have lots of activities for kids.
+It’s such a great place to have in St. Louis!

 You can’t mention St. Louis without the Gateway Arch.
-The arch grounds have recently gone through a full remodel including more green space, walking paths, and a new museum.
-We haven’t yet visited the new museum but this is on our list for this summer.
+The gateway city arch grounds have recently undergone a complete remodel, including more green space, walking paths, and a new museum.
+We haven’t yet visited the new museum, but this is on our list for this summer.
 And of course, you can get a great view of the entire city by taking the tram to the top of the arch.

-Last but not least, later this year St. Louis will be opening a new 120,000 square foot Aquarium in the heart of downtown Union Station.
+Last but not least, in 2019, St. Louis opened a new 120,000 square foot Aquarium in the heart of downtown Union Station.
 The aquarium is surrounded by new restaurants, Ferris Wheel, and a mini-golf course, among other activities.
-Having a top notch aquarium will be great for the city and I’m exited for the opening!
+Having a top-notch aquarium is great for the city, and you should check it out!

-Music and theatre really aren’t my thing, but like sports, they can be appealing to many families.
-St. Louis has a diverse music and theatre scene.
-There are several venues, both indoor and outdoor, where you can see some of the most popular performers in the country, or the next up-and-coming band or theatre performance.
+Music and theater aren’t my things, but like sports, they can be appealing to many families.
+St. Louis has a diverse music and theater scene.
+There are several indoor and outdoor venues where you can see some of the most popular performers in the country or the next up-and-coming band or theater performance.

-This could mean seeing the latest underground band at the Pageant in the trendy Loop area only a few miles outside of downtown.
+You could see the latest underground band at the Pageant in the trendy Central West End area only a few miles outside of downtown.
 The Old Rock House is another smaller venue in the heart of downtown where you can see your favorite performers.
-More popular performers will often be at the Hollywood Casino Amphitheater in St. Charles, which is an outdoor venue with a capacity of 20,000 people.
+More popular performers will often be at the Hollywood Casino Amphitheater in St. Charles, an outdoor venue with 20,000 people.

-If theatre is more of your interest, you could take the family to America’s oldest and largest outdoor musical theatre at the Muny in Forest Park.
-This is a truly outstanding place to watch a musical, especially on a nice weather day.
-Even when hot and humid, there are large fans that keep the temperature bearable.
-For indoor venues, the Fabulous Fox theatre is one of the most beautiful buildings in the area.
+If theater is more of your interest, you could take the family to America’s oldest and largest outdoor musical theater at the Muny in Forest Park.
+The Muny is an exceptional place to watch a musical, especially on a nice day.
+Even when hot and humid, large fans keep the temperature bearable.
+For indoor venues, the Fabulous Fox theater is one of the most beautiful buildings in the area.
 The newly remodeled Stiefel theatre is also one of the best.

-Last but certainly not least, the St. Louis Symphony is open for its 140th season.
+Last but certainly not least, the St. Louis Symphony will hopefully reopen at some point in 2021.
 Powell Hall is another beautiful older building that your family will love.

 10) Reasonable Commutes and Moderate Traffic

-For the past several years, several highways in the St. Louis metro area have been under construction.
-This has made traffic worse in several areas, though overall it’s still reasonable compared to other cities.
-I used to work with several people in the Washington DC area and was amazed at all the people who had 60 to 90 minute commutes to work every day.
+For several years, highways in the St. Louis metro area have been under construction.
+This has made the commute time worse in several areas, though overall it’s still reasonable compared to other cities.
+For example, I used to work with several people in the Washington DC area and was amazed at all the people who had 60 to 90-minute commutes to work every day.
 I can’t fathom spending an extra two hours commuting every day.

-Public transportation in the St. Louis area isn’t the best, partially because there are more people who live in St. Louis county and St. Charles county that commute downtown than people who actually live in the city.
-With people so spread out over the metro area it makes it challenging to offer great public transportation.
-St. Louis does have a light rail system (Metrolink) that is convenient if you live near one of the stops.
+Public transportation in the St. Louis area isn’t the best, partially because more people live in St. Louis county and St. Charles county that commutes downtown, than people who live in the city.
+In addition, people so spread out over the metro area make it challenging to offer excellent public transportation.
+However, St. Louis does have a light rail system (Metrolink) that is convenient if you live near one of the stops.

 Is St. Louis a Good Place to Live?

-St. Louis is a great place to raise a family with its affordable housing market, thriving economy especially for female entrepreneurs and start-ups, excellent schools, tons of free and low cost activities, and a thriving music, theatre, and sports scene.
+St. Louis is a great place to raise a family with its affordable housing market, thriving economy, especially for female entrepreneurs and start-ups, excellent schools, tons of free and low-cost activities, and thriving music, theater, and sports scene.
 What more could you ask for in a great city, besides maybe mountains or an ocean?
 As a visitor, there are many fun things to do in St. Louis to keep your family entertained.